Jeremycouturier/NcorpiON/README.md

 # Welcome to Ncorpi$\mathcal{O}$N

-Ncorpi$\!\!\mathcal{O}\!\!$N is an N-body software dedicated to the simulation of collisional and fragmenting systems.
+Ncorpi $\!\!\mathcal{O}\!\!$ N is an N-body software dedicated to the simulation of collisional and fragmenting systems.
 It is very fast and can realistically handle fragmentations

 ## Features